w3f/research/docs/polkadot/block-production/Babe.md

 In Polkadot, we produce relay chain blocks using our **B**lind **A**ssignment for **B**lockchain **E**xtension protocol, abbreviated BABE.
-BABE assigns blocks production slots, according to stake, using roughly the randomness cycle from Ouroboros Praos [2].
+BABE assigns block production slots using roughly the randomness cycle from Ouroboros Praos [2].

-In brief, all block producers have a verifiable random function (VRF) keys which they register with locked stake.
+In brief, all block producers have a verifiable random function (VRF) keys which they register with the locked stake.
 These VRFs produce secret randomness which determines when they produce blocks.
 A priori, there is a risk that block producers could grind through VRF keys to bias results, so VRF inputs must include public randomness created only